sf-wdi-18/notes/lectures/week-07/day-3-auth-in-rails/README.md

 ## Test Setup

-* Run the command `rails g spec:install` to initialize rspec as your testing suite.
+* Run the command `rails g rspec:install` to initialize rspec as your testing suite.
 	* Now a `spec` directory has been created for you
 * Inside `spec` create the file `/models/user_spec.rb`, place in the below tests, & run the command `rspec`